fwilleke80/pkg_pungaanalytics/README.md

 Punga Analytics can resolve all countries locally using the free monthly DB-IP Lite IP-to-Country database.

-Use **Components → Punga Analytics → Update country database** after installation.
+Use **Components → Punga Analytics → System → Update country database** after installation.
 The action downloads the compressed CSV, streams it into compact fixed-record IPv4 and IPv6 lookup files, and stores them under:

 ```text
 cache/com_pungaanalytics/